-If your financial or life situation has changed since you purchased your car insurance policy, it may be time to shop for a new one.
-You can also contact your current provider to keep it updated with your needs; your carrier may be able to adjust your policy accordingly.
-However, just because you shop for a new policy does not mean you have to switch your coverage.
-Staying with one company for a length of time you could earn loyalty discounts.
+Many people often ask, “When should I switch car insurance companies?”
+The answer is different for everyone, but it may be time to shop for a new one if your financial or life situation has changed since you purchased your car insurance policy.
+You can also contact your current carrier to ask whether they can update your existing policy based on your changing needs.
+Remember, just because you shop for a new policy does not mean you have to actually switch carriers.
+If you stay with one company consistently, you could earn loyalty discounts.

 Can I switch car insurance while I have an open claim?

-Switching car insurance companies may be possible while you have an open insurance claim, but most insurance providers advise against it.
+Switching auto insurers may be possible while you have an open insurance claim, but most carriers advise against it.
 Your current insurer will resolve the existing claim along with any necessary payouts.

 However, if the claim is still open when you move to a new policy, your new carrier will not have the payout information to correctly determine your risk level.
-This can result in an increase at your renewal or a retroactive amount due to make up for the time period when your claim was not able to be rated correctly on your policy.
-Every company has its own underwriting guidelines and may not accept new business with open claims.
+This can result in a significant premium increase at your renewal or a retroactive amount due to make up for the time period when your claim was not able to be rated correctly on your policy.
+Every auto insurer has its own underwriting guidelines and may not accept new customers who have open claims.

 Do car insurance companies refund premiums I already paid?

-Your insurance company will be required to refund any unearned premium; however, it may charge a cancellation fee to cover administrative costs of canceling the policy, especially if you are canceling in the middle of your policy term.
-Call your company to understand its insurance cancellation policy.
-If you cancel your insurance policy on its renewal date and you have not yet paid the renewal premium, you likely will not be eligible for a refund.
+Your auto insurance company will be required to refund any unearned premium; however, it may charge a cancellation fee to cover administrative costs of canceling the policy, especially if you are canceling in the middle of your policy term.
+You may want to call your company or insurance agent to make sure you understand its insurance cancellation policy.
+If you cancel your insurance policy on its renewal date and have not yet paid the renewal premium, you likely will not be eligible for a refund.